scrapinghub/splash/README.rst

 render.js
 ---------

 Evaluates the JavaScript defined by script source using the page's main frame as context and returns the result of the last executed statement.
-The javascript code is evaluated after the delay defined by the wait parameter.
+The javascript code is evaluated after the load of the page is finished.
+If the wait is parameter is defined the javascript code will be evaluated after the delay defined by it.

 Note that unlike the other Splash endpoints render.js expects a POST request where the body of the request is the javascript source.

 Arguments: